daanknoors/mm_highrisk/README.md

 > conda activate mm_highrisk

-After activating the environment you can open jupyter notebooks using jupyter lab by running the following in terminal:
+After activating the environment you can open jupyter notebooks using jupyter lab by running the following in the terminal:
 > jupyter lab

 ## Project structure